enricolister/fabrico-test/README.md

 ## About Fabrico Test

-This is an API for managing reservations in a coworking system
+This is an API for managing reservations in a coworking system, created with Laravel framework

+Laravel version: v10.48.25

 ### How it works